Finding branch-decompositions of matroids, hypergraphs, and more: Properties of namus

 and hence,

 \end{proof}

 For algorithms, it is necessary to bound the size of the set $\Gamma_1\tplus \Gamma_2$.
-For this, the next lemma places an upper bound on the size of a sum of two $B$-namus. \begin{LEM} Let $T_1$, $T_2$ and $T$ be three subcubic trees.
-If there exists a $(T_1,T_2)$-model in $T$, then
+For this, the next lemma places an upper bound on the size of a sum of two $B$-namus.